 What Is Your Rising Sign in Astrology?

-Back in ancient times, Astrologers used a person’s rising sign, also called the Ascendant, to determine the personality of an individual.
-In addition to the personality, luck, moods, priorities, and actions could be revealed as well as likely future events.
-Relationships with one’s individual family members, friends, enemies, and co-workers could be understood as well.
+Back in ancient times, astrologers used a person’s rising sign, also called the ascendant, to determine the personality of an individual.
+Luck, moods, priorities, and actions could be revealed as well as likely future events.
+Relationships with one’s individual family members, friends, enemies, and co-workers could be understood, too.

-The Ascendant in a birth chart is the Zodiac rising over the Earth’s eastern horizon at the precise time and place an individual is born.
+The ascendant in a birth chart is the zodiac rising over the Earth’s eastern horizon at the precise time and place of an individual's birth.
 Just as the Sun rises in the east, the constellations rise from the east as well.
-Therefore, when looking at a birth chart, know that the constellations or Zodiac signs are moving from east to west in a counterclockwise motion.
+Therefore, when looking at a birth chart, know that the constellations or zodiac signs are moving from east to west in a counterclockwise motion.

 The Birth Chart or Natal Chart

 If you were born outside, day or night, and your first sight was the sky above, you would see your natal chart.
-Frozen at the precise date, time and place of your birth, the map of the heavens is yours alone, like a fingerprint.
-It consists of twelve houses, or approximately thirty degree sections, each represented by a ruling astrological planet and dominating specific areas of your life.
-Astrological planets are also place in the sky randomly in these sections of life, and they have major influences on your life events as well.
+Frozen at the precise date, time, and place of your birth, the map of the heavens is yours alone, like a fingerprint.
+It consists of twelve houses, or approximately thirty-degree sections, each represented by a ruling astrological planet and dominating specific areas of your life.
+Astrological planets are also placed in the sky randomly in these sections of life, and they have major influences on your life events as well.

-In addition, the aspects between the planets can strengthen or diminish influences in any give part of the birth chart.
-As you can see, a birth chart is quite detailed, complicated, and fluctuates through time making it quite an extensive study.
+Additionally, the aspects between the planets can strengthen or diminish influences in any given part of the birth chart.
+As you can see, a birth chart is quite detailed and complicated, and it fluctuates through time, making it quite an extensive study.

-The Ascendant or Zodiac sign rising in the first house of the natal chart represents self, personality, and center of one’s existence.
-The rising sign indicates how the world views you, unlike the Sun sign that determines your inner personality, or the real you.
+The ascendant or zodiac sign rising in the first house of the natal chart represents self, personality, and the center of one’s existence.
+The rising sign indicates how the world views you, unlike the Sun sign, which determines your inner personality, or the real you.
 The rising sign is your emotional reaction to what the universe has given to you.
 It is a transparent response for all to see.